ietf-wg-cellar/matroska-specification/notes.md

-The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a non-hearing-impaired user.
+The "hearing impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a hearing-impaired user and that it **MAY** prefer to select a different track when selecting a default track for a user that is not hearing-impaired.

 ## Visual-Impaired Flag

-The "visual impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually-impaired user, and that it **MAY** prefer to select a different track when selecting a default track for a non-visually-impaired user.
+The "visual impaired" flag tells the `Matroska Player` that it **SHOULD** prefer this track when selecting a default track for a visually-impaired user, and that it **MAY** prefer to select a different track when selecting a default track for a user that is not visually impaired.

 ## Descriptions Flag

-The "descriptions" flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually-impaired user, and that it **SHOULD NOT** automatically select this track when selecting a default track for a non-visually-impaired user.
+The "descriptions" flag tells the `Matroska Player` that this track is suitable to play via a text-to-speech system for a visually-impaired user, and that it **SHOULD NOT** automatically select this track when selecting a default track for a user that is not visually impaired.

 ## Original Flag